-Purpose of a brute force attack is to gain access to a software or website or mobile application or any other source.
+The purpose of a brute force attack is to gain access to a software or website or mobile application, or any other source.
 The word brute force itself states that it is a force attack to gain access to a software or website or any other source.
-Using Brute Force Attack we can find usernames and passwords of the users forcibly.
+Using Brute Force Attack, we can find usernames and passwords of the users forcibly.

 How can the Brute Force Attack Happen?

-To successfully accomplish brute force attack we need to find a vulnerability and we need to implement our attacks to crack the password protected website or application or server or any other source.
-Many basic and dynamic websites or servers or application will be hacked on a regular basis to steal sensitive data.
-Big giant companies like Amazon, Facebook, Google will check their vulnerabilities and they will solve their loopholes before being attacked.
+To successfully accomplish a brute force attack, we need to find a vulnerability, and we need to implement our attacks to crack the password-protected website or application or server or any other source.
+Many basic and dynamic websites or servers, or applications will be hacked regularly to steal sensitive data.
+Big giant companies like Amazon, Facebook, and Google will check their vulnerabilities and solve their loopholes before being attacked.
 Less secured passwords can be hacked more easily than encrypted passwords.
-Companies before 2015 used to have normal passwords, from 2016 people started using encrypted passwords like hashed or md5 encrypted passwords which are highly difficult to hack.
+Companies before 2015 used to have normal passwords; from 2016, people started using encrypted passwords like hashed or md5 encrypted passwords, which are highly difficult to hack.

-The motive behind a brute force attack is stealing sensitive data and making money out of it which is really bad.
-Stealing sensitive data can lead a company to the loss or can even lead a whole country into the problem.
-People became smart and people are able to hack some highly secured websites and applications like NASA, facebook.
+The motive behind a brute force attack is stealing sensitive data and making money out of it, which is really bad.
+Stealing sensitive data can lead a company to a loss or can even lead a whole country into the problem.
+People became smart, and people can hack some highly secured websites and applications like NASA, Facebook.
 Twitter etc.

 What to do after a Brute Force Attack?

-If someone steals sensitive data from your software or website or server, First find the vulnerability on your server or system or application and solve it and then start tracing the IP address of the hacker who stole the data from your server or application.
+If someone steals sensitive data from your software or website, or server, First find the vulnerability on your server or system or application and solve it and then start tracing the hacker’s IP address who stole the data from your server or application.
 Check any other vulnerabilities are present on your site where they can enter into your site forcibly.
-Better to take preventions and securities before getting hacked.
+Better to take prevention and securities before getting hacked.

-Before 2010 the attacks were so less but from 2010 the attacks are increasing so fast, If the number of attempts crosses the limit, companies will block the account for few mins or seconds So that the attacker cannot accomplish the attack successfully.
+Before 2010 the attacks were so less, but from 2010 the attacks are increasing so fast; if the number of attempts crosses the limit, companies will block the account for a few mins or seconds So that the attacker cannot accomplish the attack successfully.

-Brute Force Attack is used to hack into a password encrypted system or server or software or applications.
+A brute Force Attack is used to hack into a password-encrypted system or server or software, or application.
 Basically, we will get access to sensitive information without user or admin permission.
-These attacks are done by bad hackers who want to misuse the stolen data.
-Bearer of this attack keeps your website or app or server vulnerability free.
-If you are really serious about hacking, become a white hat hacker and protect sensitive data from black hat hacker.
-Happy Hacking!!
+These attacks are made by bad hackers who want to misuse the stolen data.
+Bearer of this attack keeps your website or app, or server vulnerability free.
+If you are really serious about hacking, become a white hat hacker and protect sensitive data from a black hat hacker.

 This has been a guide to Brute Force Attack.
-Here we discuss the detailed concepts, types and how to prevent Brute Force Attack.
+Here we discuss the detailed concepts, types, and how to prevent brute force attacks.
 You can also go through our other suggested articles to learn more –